 - Good display with backlight

-The MM400 is a small device that is made compact and easy to use for anyone just starting off with using multimeters for the first time.
+The MM400 is a small device that is made compact and easy to use for anyone just starting off using digital multimeters for the first time.
 Its made to withstand years of use and has a rubber casing that is made to absorb small drops or bumps while being used.

 The display on the MM400 is quite easy to read and comes with a backlit display for darker locations.
 Along with the good display, this device has great functionality too including the Min/Max button which will show you the high and low values of each measurement along with a hold functionality to keep the data present if you aren’t able to write it down at that time.